N4kedTurtle/HellsGatePoC/README.md

 # HellsGatePoC

-This is the PoC referenced in the blog at teamhydra.blog
+This is the PoC referenced in teamhydra.blog